Pastor Bridget Flad Daniels

 Ray Thompson came to Union Church in 2006 after having served as organist or organist/choir director at churches in Oskosh and Fond du Lac as well as Green Bay.
 He brought with him a wealth of training and experience.
 At UW-Oshkosh, where he also studied clarinet, Ray completed his bachelor’s degree in music education with K-12 certification in vocal and instrumental music.
 He continued his studies at Northwestern University, earning the master of music degree in organ and church music.
 Ray taught in public schools at all levels, elementary through high school, for 22 years before retiring.
 He spent all but his last two years of teaching in the Oshkosh Public Schools.
 During that period, he was also an instructor in organ at UW-Oshkosh and Marian College.
 Ray lives in Allouez with his partner, Tom Towill.

 Eric is our administrative assistant and he manages the church office.
 His duties include record keeping and production of worship bulletins and the Still Speaking newsletter.
 Eric is an amateur photographer and free-lance writer.
-His photos appear in Still Speaking, and his by-the-numbers columns on the Green Bay Packers appear in the Green Bay Press-Gazette during the NFL season.
+His photos appear in Still Speaking, and his by-the-numbers columns on the Green Bay Packers appear at Pro Football Journal during the NFL season.
 Eric and his wife, Ann, have two daughters: Nicole and Rebecca.